ben-may3031/wazoku_test/readme.md

 - Set n to be the number of ideas that have a description containing term t at least once
 - The IDF for term t is then given by 1 + log((N + 1) / (n + 1)), where log is the natural logarithm (base e).
 It is therefore the case that the IDF for term t decreases as n increases (so that "rare" terms have a relatively high IDF and "common" terms have a relatively low IDF).
 Let us denote the IDF for term t as IDF_t.

-The TF-IDF weight for idea i and term t is then evaluated as follows:
+The normalised TF-IDF weight for idea i and term t is then evaluated as follows:

 - The term frequency (TF) for term t in idea i is the number of times t appears in the description for i.
 Let us denote the TF for term t in idea i as TF_(i, t).
 - The TF-IDF weight for idea i and term t, denoted TF-IDF_(i, t) is then given by TF_(i, t) * IDF_t.
-- NORMALISATION!!!!!
+- TF-IDF weights are then normalised so that the vector made from the TF-IDF weights for an idea has length 1.
+The magnitude of the vector for idea i, denoted M_i, is given by SQRT(SUM(TF-IDF_(i, t)^2 for all t in the vocabulary)).
+The normalised TF-IDF weight for idea i and term t is then given by TF-IDF_(i, t) / M_i.

-For each idea i, we store the collection of normalised TF-IDF_(i, t) weights for all t in the vocabulary.
+For each idea, we store the collection of normalised TF-IDF weights for all terms in the vocabulary.

 ## Cosine similarity algorithm